 Netflix’s ‘Women at War’ is the story of four women and the challenges they brave at the beginning of the First World War.
 One of these women is Marguerite, a sex worker who arrives in Saint Paulin in the guise of finding work but is actually dealing with something very personal to her.
 Over the course of eight episodes, we discover the true strength inside her, as she helps everyone around her, from girls in the brothel to the troops in need of vehicles.
 She is even awarded for her service by the President.
 If this makes you wonder whether she is based on a real person, then here’s what you need to know about her.

-Was Marguerite de Lancastel a Real Person?
+Marguerite de Lancastel is a Fictional Character

 No, Marguerite in ‘Women at War’ is not based on a real person.
 The Netflix series is a fictional story created by Camille Treiner and Cecile Lorne, who was inspired by the stories of women during the war.
 All the characters in the show are a representation of the women and how they were employed during the war or were connected to it in different ways.
 Marguerite’s character is a representation of the sex workers and their stories, which are often ignored in the context of war.